Skip to content

 Planning Permission

 You do not need planning permission for repairs, maintenance, replacing windows and doors, internal alterations, cavity wall insulation or re-roofing providing you have not had permitted development rights for your property removed.
-To check use the online system.

 New heating appliances provided they do not include the construction of flues or chimneys that are more than 1 metre higher than the highest part of the house roof do not need planning permission.